oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 This module allows authenticating HTTP requests using bearer tokens.

 ### Setting up bearer token authentication strategy

-1. Go to line 59, add the following code:
+1. Go to the end of `main.ts` file and add the following code:

 ``` ts
 // Workshop code start